Tjoene/thesis/Case_Bita/README.md

 This testcase is borrowed from Bita and is an implementation of the Quick Sort algoritme with Akka actors.
 The testcase was used to see what Bita would do with a fully deterministic example.

+### Pi

+This testcase is based on the [tutorial of Akka](http://doc.akka.io/docs/akka/2.0/intro/getting-started-first-scala.html).
+It will calculate the number Pi with a given amount of actors